ristep/SimpJ2J/README.md

 I started this project some time ago just for testing purposes.
 It was meant to be used in my ReactJS experiments.
 But I think is quite useful for small projects and not so small project.

-Do it simple bro is the main motto in this project, all other API for remote db access are to complex for my taste.
+Do it simple bro, is the main motto in this project.
+All other API for remote db access are to complex for my taste.

 Anyway now is completely open an anyone can use it as he whish.

+Actually this is only a JSON wrapper for SQL, or transformer, transforms JSON to SQL statement then execute that statement and return result in JSON encoded object.

 ## Getting Started